shummie/Halite-2-Shummie/index.md

     rand1, rand2 : Random numbers generated to store some sort of persistency

+## Bot Logic Overview

 A turn in my bot can be broken up into the following major steps which I'll go into detail on:

-1) Turn Initialization
+1. Turn Initialization
-2) Behavior/Target Assignment
+2. Behavior/Target Assignment
-3) Target Post-Processing and Reassignment
+3. Target Post-Processing and Reassignment
-4) Navigation
+4. Navigation

 1) Turn Initialization: